Creating and Running a Slim Project in ServBay

 1phinx.yml

-config file.
-Edit it to set up your database connection, for example:yamlpaths: migrations: '%%PHINX_CONFIG_DIR%%/db/migrations' seeds: '%%PHINX_CONFIG_DIR%%/db/seeds' environments: default_migration_table: phinxlog default_environment: development # or your configured environment development: # configure per your DB type adapter: mysql # or pgsql host: 127.0.0.1 name: servbay_slim_app # your DB name user: root pass: password # your DB password port: 3306 # MySQL default, PostgreSQL is 5432 charset: utf8mb4 # for MySQL collation: utf8mb4_unicode_ci # for MySQL version_order: creation
+config file in your project root.
+Edit this file to set your database connection info, e.g.:yamlpaths: migrations: '%%PHINX_CONFIG_DIR%%/db/migrations' seeds: '%%PHINX_CONFIG_DIR%%/db/seeds' environments: default_migration_table: phinxlog default_environment: development # or your configured environment development: # configure according to your database type adapter: mysql # or pgsql host: 127.0.0.1 name: servbay_slim_app # your database name user: root pass: password # your database password port: 3306 # default for MySQL, PostgreSQL default is 5432 charset: utf8mb4 # recommended for MySQL collation: utf8mb4_unicode_ci # recommended for MySQL version_order: creation

 1